chipsalliance/tac/README.md

 ### Resources

-All Graduated projects can make use of the CHIPS Alliance collaboration resourcs, including:
+All Graduated projects can make use of the CHIPS Alliance collaboration resources, including:

 * Access to the shared Zoom account
 * Meetings listed on the public [CHIPS Alliance calendar](https://calendar.chipsalliance.org)